The associativity rule in pathwise functional It\^o calculus: Preliminaries and statement of results

 In functional It\^ o calculus, however, this is property is not immediately clear.
 Ananova and Cont \cite[Theorem 2.1]{Ananova} recently gave sufficient conditions on $F$ and $X$ under which \eqref{Yellcontcov} is satisfied.
 These conditions consist mainly in a Lipschitz condition on $F$ with respect to $\|\cdot\|_\infty$ and the H\"older continuity of $X$ with an exponent $\alpha>(\sqrt 3-1)/2$.
-Below we will assume the validity of \eqref{Yellcontcov} instead of imposing the conditions from \cite[Theorem 2.1]{Ananova}.
+In part (c) of the following theorem, we will assume the validity of \eqref{Yellcontcov} instead of imposing the conditions from \cite[Theorem 2.1]{Ananova}.

 Now we can state our associativity formula for the functional pathwise It\^o integral.
 It extends \cite[Theorem 13]{Schied13}, where an associativity formula for standard pathwise It\^o calculus was proved.
 Note that our current proof strategy can also be used to simplify the proof given in \cite{Schied13}, as we work here without the approximation arguments employed in \cite{Schied13}.